-What happens if the Enforcement Agents can't collect the money?
+What happens if the EA can't collect the money?

-If the Enforcement Agents return your case to the council because they have not been able to collect the debt and you have insufficient goods to sell to clear the debt then the council can take you back to the Magistrates' Court.
-At the hearing you will have to show why you have not paid your Council Tax.
+In such instances the council can refer your case back to the Magistrates' Court.
+At the hearing you'll have to show why you have not paid your Council Tax.

 The Magistrates could: